-Income-Based Incentive Fee All of the pre-incentive fee net investment income generated quarterly in excess of a hurdle rate of 1.75% of net assets up to Capital Gains-Based Incentive 20% of certain net realized capital gains
+Income-Based Incentive Fee Capital Gains-Based Incentive GAIN All of the pre-incentive fee net investment income generated quarterly in excess of a hurdle rate of 1.75% of net assets up to 20% of certain net realized capital gains

-Income-Based Incentive Fee Capital Gains-Based Incentive threshold of 2.1875% of net assets (7% to 8.75% annualized) and 20% of the pre-incentive fee net investment income generated quarterly in excess of such 2.1875% threshold (8.75% annualized) GLAD Prior to April 1, 2020, and beginning again April 1, 2022, all of the pre-incentive fee net investment income generated quarterly in excess of a hurdle rate of 1.75% of net assets up to a threshold of 2.1875% of net assets (7% to 8.75% annualized) and 20% of the pre-incentive fee net investment income in excess of such 2.1875% threshold (8.75% annualized).
-For the period from April 1, 2020 through March 31, 2022, all of the pre-incentive fee net investment income generated quarterly in excess of a hurdle rate of 2.00% of net assets up to a threshold of 2.4375% of net assets (8% to 9.75% annualized) and 20% of the pre-incentive fee net investment income in excess of such 2.4375 threshold (9.75% annualized) 20% of certain net realized capital gains GOOD 15% of Core FFO (as defined in the applicable Advisory Agreement) generated quarterly in excess of a hurdle rate of 2% of adjusted stockholders' equity (8% annualized) 15% of certain net realized capital gains LAND All of funds from operations ("FFO") generated quarterly in excess of a hurdle rate of 1.75% of total adjusted common equity up to a threshold of 2.1875% of total adjusted common equity (7% to 8.75% annualized), plus 20% of FFO in excess of such 2.1875% threshold (8.75% annualized) 15% of certain net realized capital gains manager, mortgage placement and other financial services.
+Income-Based Incentive Fee Capital Gains-Based Incentive threshold of 2.1875% of net assets (7% to 8.75% annualized) and 20% of the pre-incentive fee net investment income generated quarterly in excess of such 2.1875% threshold (8.75% annualized) GLAD Prior to April 1, 2020, all of the pre-incentive fee net investment income generated quarterly in excess of a hurdle rate of 1.75% of net assets up to a threshold of 2.1875% of net assets (7% to 8.75% annualized) and 20% of the pre-incentive fee net investment income in excess of such 2.1875% threshold (8.75% annualized).
+For the period from April 1, 2020 through March 31, 2022, all of the pre-incentive fee net investment income generated quarterly in excess of a hurdle rate of 2.00% of net assets up to a threshold of 2.4375% of net assets (8% to 9.75% annualized) and 20% of the pre-incentive fee net investment income in excess of such 2.4375 threshold (9.75% annualized).
+For the period from April 1, 2022 through March 31, 2023, all of the pre-incentive income generated quarterly in excess of a hurdle rate of 2.00% of net assets up to a threshold of 2.50% of net assets (10.00% annualized) and 20% of the pre-incentive fee net investment income in excess of such 2.50% threshold (10% annualized) 20% of certain net realized capital gains GOOD 15% of Core FFO (as defined in the applicable Advisory Agreement) generated quarterly in excess of a hurdle rate of 2% of adjusted stockholders' equity (8% annualized) 15% of certain net realized capital gains LAND All of funds from operations ("FFO") generated quarterly in excess of a hurdle rate of 1.75% of total adjusted common equity up to a threshold of 2.1875% of total adjusted common equity (7% to 8.75% annualized), plus 20% of FFO in excess of such 2.1875% threshold (8.75% annualized) 15% of certain net realized capital gains

+In addition to fees received by our Adviser Subsidiary pursuant to the Advisory Agreements, our Adviser Subsidiary and our Broker-Dealer Subsidiary earn fees for providing investment banking, due diligence, dealer manager, mortgage placement and other financial services.
 All fees received by our Administrator Subsidiary are reimbursement for the allocable portion of each Existing Gladstone Fund's corporate overhead which primarily includes rent and the salaries and benefits expenses of the Administrator Subsidiary's employees that serve the respective Existing Gladstone Fund; therefore, ultimately, we do not generate net income from the fees generated by the Administrator Subsidiary.